 How Much Is a Muffler Delete?

 You need to find a muffler delete kit that will work for your car’s make, model year, and trim level.
-Some kits are made for specific models only, and others are universal, that is, they’ll fit most cars.
+Some kits are made for specific models only, and others are universal, meaning they’ll fit most cars.

-If you plan on removing your muffler yourself, it will hardly cost you anything, so long as you have the necessary tools on hand.
+If you plan on removing your muffler yourself, it will hardly cost you anything, so long as you have a mechanic’s tool set on hand.
 If you take your car to the shop, expect to pay another $100 at least for the labor involved.

 Concluding Thoughts: Should You Remove Your Muffler?